 Sample Promotion Request Letter

 Still unsure how it all comes together?
-Here’s a sample letter for inspiration:
+Here are some sample letters for inspiration:

 Dear Mr. Kapoor,